tttor/ctrl-foundation/method/README.md

 # method

+## base for iteration
+* `policy-based` (aka policy iteration)
+  * directly optimize parameters of a stochastic policy through local gradient information obtained by interacting with the environment using the current policy.
+  * operate by increasing the log probability of actions proportional to the future rewards influenced by these actions.
+    * On average, actions which perform better will acquire higher probability, and the policy’s expected performance improves.
+  * learn a parameterized policy that can select actions without consulting a value function
+  * a step in the policy gradient direction should increase the probability of better-than-average actions and decrease the probability of worse-than-average actions
+  * pros and cons
+    * (+) a policy may be easier to learn than action values or action advantages;
+          eg when Q-fn is too complex
+    * (+) parameterized policies allows
+       * if with continuous policy parameterization, the action probabilities change smoothly as a function of the learned parameter, Largely because of this, stronger convergence guarantees are available for policy-gradient methods than for action-value methods.
+    * (+) allows task-appropriate pre-structured policies, such as
+      * movement primitives to be integrated straightforwardly,
+      * imitation learning from an expert's demonstrations can be used to obtain an initial estimate for the policy parameters
+    * (+) directly optimize the quantity of interest while remaining stable under function approximation (given a sufficiently small learning rate)
+    * (+) less susceptible to error in the presence of noise on properties of the controlled POMDP
+    * (-) high variance, because the gradient is estimated using Monte Carlo samples
+    * (-) tend to converge to a local optimal
+    * (-) sample inefficiency, because
+      * policy gradients are estimated from rollouts the variance is often extreme
+      * requires on-policy samples
+* `value-based` (aka value iteration)
+  * learned the values of actions and then selected actions based on their estimated action values;
+    (their policies would not even exist without the action-value estimates)
+  * Bellman equ is fundamental to value fn learning:
+    * relates the value of $(s,a)$ to the value os the subsequent $(s', a')$
+  * the learning obj is to minimize the Bellman error
+    * $L(\theta^Q) = \mathbb{E}[\big( Q(s_t, a_t|\theta^Q) - y_t \big)^2]$,
+      where $y_t = r(s_t, a_t) + \gamma Q(s_{t+1}, a_{t+1})$
+  * pros and cons
+    * (+) low variance; more stable performance
+    * (+) more sample efficient when they work (does not mean computationally efficient)
+    * (-) high bias (due to bootstrapping)
+    * (-) value function approximation turns out to be a very difficult problem in high-dimensional state and action spaces;
+          need to discretize action for continuous action space
+    * (-) often discontinuous, especially when the non-myopic policy differs from a myopic policy; For instance, the value function of the under-powered pendulum swing-up is discontinuous along the manifold where the applicable torque is just not sufficient to swing the pendulum up
+    * (-)  a small change in the action-value function can cause large changes in the policy, which creates difficulties for convergence proofs and for some real-time applications.
+    * (-) have **no** natural way of finding stochastic optimal policies
+    * (-) mis-specification of value function models can lead to an inappropriate policy even in very simple problems
+    * (-) control policies can vary drastically in each iteration

 ## source of experience
 * `model-free` (direct RL): `source= world`
   * the agent directly learns an optimal (or good) action-selection strategy from the collected data.